dasling/dasling/README.md

         *.py filter=password
         ```
      +
-+ Configure te rest of your devices/sensors/variables/actuators... in the Front-End
++ Configure your devices/sensors/variables/actuators... in the Front-End
-+ Check whether readings are stored in the DB
++ Check whether readings are stored in the DB (need to set store_in_DB field to '1' in Front-End for the variable)
 + Write algorithms to perform calculations, and publish these to the dasling MQTTjs server
 + Check whether these to are stored in the DB
 + Subscribe your actuators to the configured MQTT topics
 + Enjoy ...

-I'll add detailed instructions how to install dasling lateron.

 License:
 --------